Switzerland cancels Russian participation in air show

-ZURICH, Aug 12 (Reuters) - Switzerland has cancelled Russian participation in an air show, its defence ministry said on Tuesday, apparently due to concerns about events in Ukraine.
+ZURICH (Reuters) - Switzerland has canceled Russian participation in an air show, its defense ministry said on Tuesday, apparently due to concerns about events in Ukraine.

 Neutral Switzerland has not joined the European Union and the United States in imposing sanctions against Russia over its role in Ukraine, but says it is “exercising restraint in the area of military contacts with Russia”.